HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [AiAnswers_ERD.png](modules_images/AiAnswers_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the AI Answers module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This ERD shows the AI answers database structure linking AI-generated responses to questions and users.
+It illustrates how AI answers are associated with specific questions and track which user requested the generation.

 ### Database Design (Overall)
 ```mermaid